Nigeria declared Ebola-free, holds lessons for others

 "If a country like Nigeria, hampered by serious security problems, can do this ... any country in the world experiencing an imported case can hold onward transmission to just a handful of cases," WHO Director Margaret Chan said in a statement.

-For the three impoverished countries at the epicenter of the crisis it is a different matter.
+For the three impoverished countries at the epicentre of the crisis it is a different matter.
 According to consultancy DaMina Advisors, Nigeria has one doctor per 2,879 people compared with one per 86,275 in Liberia.
-[ID:nL2N0QI01Y]

 Nigeria's success in preventing the spread of the disease contrasts with its slower and more fractious response to crises such as the kidnapping in April of more than 200 girls still being held by Islamist militant group Boko Haram.